User blocks guide¶

 <ASSET_NAME>

 is the uppercased name of an asset.
-Environment variables
+The block should read that

 Continuing the example above, the following environment variables would be added: